eclipse-iceoryx/iceoryx/doc/error-handling.md

 **cxx::expected<T, E>** is a template which either holds the result of the computation of type **T** or an object of error type **E**.
 The latter can be used to obtain additional information about the error, e.g. an error code.
 In a way this extends error codes and may act as kind of an replacement of exceptions.
 It is usually used as return type of functions which may fail for various reasons and should be used if the error is supposed to be delegated to the caller and handled in the caller context.
-It is also possible to further propagate the error to the next function in the call-stack (since this must be done explicitly, this is comparable to rethrowing an exception).
+It is also possible to further propagate the error to the next function in the call-stack (since this must be done explicitly, which is comparable to rethrowing an exception).

 It is possible to use the *nodiscard* option to force the user to handle the returned cxx::expected.
 If the error cannot be handled at a higher level by the caller, the error handler needs to be used.

 Examples include wrapping third party API functions that return error codes or obtaining a value from a container when this can fail for some reason (e.g. container is empty).
 If no additional information about the error is available or required, **cxx::optional<T>** can be used instead.

-It may be worth to consider renaming cxx::expected to cxx::result in the future, which is more in line with languages such as *Rust* and conveys the meaning more clearly.

 ## Error Handling in posh
 Error logging shall be done by the logger only, no calls to std::cerr or similar should be performed.